 During the appointment, a healthcare professional will give you the single-dose Johnson & Johnson vaccine.
 They will wait with you for 15 to 30 minutes after giving the vaccine to make sure you do not have an allergic reaction.

 The healthcare provider will give you a vaccination card that says you received the Johnson & Johnson COVID-19 vaccine.
 This card includes the date you received it and where you received it.
 Please keep your vaccination card in a safe place.
 They will also give you a fact sheet that will tell you more about the vaccine.

-The Centers for Disease Control and Prevention (CDC) says, common side effects include:
+The Centers for Disease Control and Prevention (CDC) says1 that common side effects include: